This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 We survey transects (paths) across each of the two island communities in the Abbot Point region, both pre- and post-wet season.
 At each transect, benthic (seafloor) cover is classified into categories of cover type and provides information on the dominant reef structure (hard or soft), as well as the extent of macroalgae, which can impede the growth of corals.
 Information on the extent of bleached, diseased or damaged corals is also determined, which provides information on the health of the coral community.
 Click below on each site.

-The major regional scale bleaching event in early 2020 led to significant bleaching of Holbourne Island hard corals communities but to a lesser extent than at Camp Island; likely in part due to the slightly deeper sites at this location.
+The major regional scale bleaching event in early 2020 led to significant bleaching of Holbourne Island hard coral communities but to a lesser extent than at Camp Island; likely in part due to the slightly deeper sites at this location.
 Following the same trends as Camp Island, Holbourne corals also have an increased pattern of sediment found on corals, some predation and disease but with little measurable damage as a result.

 Inshore corals and benthic (seafloor) cover are, to an extent, naturally acclimatised to greater frequency and scale of disturbances like cyclones, high water temperatures, and freshwater influx and elevated turbidity (sediment in water) from flooding compared to their more offshore counterparts.
 Measuring coral cover, alongside diversity, juvenile recruitment, and bleaching and disease, can help us to understand the typical degree of change in these communities, anticipate recovery potential and timeframes from such disturbances.

 Surveys at Abbot Point commenced in 2016.
 A clear impact from Tropical Cyclone Debbie was shown 18 months later at Holbourne Island, which was most affected, given the cyclone's trajectory.
-Holbourne Island has struggled to recover from these impacts and has been predated consistently by crown-of-thorns starfish.
+Holbourne Island has struggled to recover from these impacts and has also been predated consistently by crown-of-thorns starfish.

 Holbourne Island sites were revised in 2020 and therefore trends shown are not temporally comparable.
 Nonetheless, changes observed since October 2020 show stable hard coral cover at all Holbourne Island sites.